ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 An often repeated statement says that *due to a simple "symmetry argument"* the points occupied in the course of time by a particle subject to a central force field are all contained in a plane.

-It all relates to a couple of more basic asumptions, namely> First of all, Let see how such symmetry argument can be construed from very basic assumptions.
+It all relates to a couple of more basic assumptions, namely that

-Assuming empty space to have no preferred direction, the only directions that may all directions one can logically make use of in
+ - Empty space has no preferred directions, so any special direction in a given problem must be determined by , the only directions that may all directions one can logically make use of in